Python style standards in developer docs

 unittest library, which is in 3.4 only.
 If we standardize on 2.7, is the only solution for such cases then to reimplement that standard library functionality?

-#4 Updated by Peter Kasson about 4 years ago
+#4 Updated by Peter Kasson over 5 years ago

 Hmm--so a few possibilities: